Vyral/base-template/_posts/2018-07-11-what-are-the-6-ways-you-can-scare-off-a-seller-when-making-an-offer.md

 6. You ask for personal items within the home.&nbsp;

-To hear my full message about this topic, watch my latest video.&nbsp;
+To hear my full message about this topic, watch my latest video.&nbsp;<br>&nbsp;